 - Diesel generators (at start, but renewable sources will be evaluated);

 - Explosive storage.

 On September 4, 2012, Noront released the results of its Eagle’s Nest Feasibility Study.
-It is currently being updated after a construction ready estimate was completed by our preferred mine contractors.

 The discounted cash flow (DCF) for the Project, based on assumed metal prices from the 2012 Feasibility Study indicates the following: